Sofia from A to Z: Welcome, dear EU officials

 G: Good Museums

-A good example: Try the Museum of Archaeology on Boulevard Czar Osvoboditel.
+A good example: Try the Museum of Archaeology on Tsar Osvoboditel Boulevard.
 It is recommended.

 H: Hotels